Wormhole Essentials:

 - they pass only certain hulls based PRECISELY on the Type's individual throughput mass & IMPRECISELY on its Size (Small, Medium, Large, or Very Large)

-- they always lead to 1 of 4 categories of space:
+they always lead to 1 of 5 consequentially-different categories of space (click to show/hide them):

-- J-Space i.e. JS - 2,603 systems beginning with "J" and only accessible via wormholes, further grouped into 3 categories:
+- J-Space i.e. JS or Anoikis - 2,598 systems beginning with "J" and only accessible via wormholes, further grouped into 3 categories:

 - Pochven - a region of 27 systems with a blend of JS & NS characteristics, connected in a loop via a separate gate network